nim-lang/Nim/doc/tut1.rst

 The assignment operator for strings copies the string.
 You can use the ``&`` operator to concatenate strings and ``add`` to append to a string.

-Strings are compared by their lexicographical order.
-All comparison operators are available.
-Per convention, all strings are UTF-8 strings, but this is not enforced.
+Strings are compared using their lexicographical order.
+All the comparison operators are supported.
+By convention, all strings are UTF-8 encoded, but this is not enforced.
 For example, when reading strings from binary files, they are merely a sequence of bytes.
 The index operation ``s[i]`` means the i-th *char* of ``s``, not the i-th *unichar*.

 String variables are initialized with a special value, called ``nil``.
 However, most string operations cannot deal with ``nil`` (leading to an exception being raised) for performance reasons.
-One should use empty strings ``""`` rather than ``nil`` as the *empty* value.
+It is best to use empty strings ``""`` rather than ``nil`` as the *empty* value.
 But ``""`` often creates a string object on the heap, so there is a trade-off to be made here.